bic-berkeley/psych-214-fall-2016/pca_solution.rst

     129672885307.0

 Plot the first row in ``X`` against the second row in ``X`` again.
-This time add a line corresponding to the first principal component.
+This time add a line to the plot that corresponds to the first principal component.
 You'll have to scale this line (a unit vector) to make it long enough to see on the axes of the plot.
 If the first principal component is flipped (:math:`\vec{r}` defines same line as :math:`-\vec{r}`) you may need to scale by a negative number for it to look nice on the plot:

 .. nbplot::